boundary/boundary-plugin-apache-http-server/README.md

 #### Boundary Meter versions v4.2 or later

-- To install new meter go to Settings->Installation or [see instructons](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
+- To install new meter go to Settings->Installation or [see instructions](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
-- To upgrade the meter to the latest version - [see instructons](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).
+- To upgrade the meter to the latest version - [see instructions](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).

-#### Boundary Meter Versions earlier than v4.2
+#### Boundary Meter versions earlier than v4.2

 |  Runtime | node.js | Python | Java |
 |:---------|:-------:|:------:|:----:|